 1. Terahertz Communication (THz)

 6G will bring in an ecosystem of seamless interconnectivity that demands continuous, uninterrupted communication with virtually no downtime.
-To enable reliable, high-speed communication channels, researchers are actively exploring the development of novel metamaterials capable of generating and sustaining terahertz signals.
+To enable reliable, high-speed communication channels, researchers are actively developing novel metamaterials capable of generating and sustaining terahertz signals.

 This technology functions within a frequency range of 0.1 to 10 THz, higher than those used in 4G and 5G networks, enabling high data transfer rates, low latency, and the capacity to accommodate numerous connections.